 Did you know that you could teach online?
 In these uncertain times, many schools have turned to online platforms to teach the kids.
 This may be a good option for you if you don’t want to go out much.

 Veterans and their families sometimes go through difficult times and need a little extra help.
-Join the USO and find out how you can help support military service members and veterans in your area.
+Join the USO, Americorps or other organizations and find out how you can help support military service members and veterans in your area.
 It may be as simple as greeting military personnel at the airport to making coffee during meetings.

 The US Department of Veterans Affairs also offers volunteer programs where you can help homeless veterans and even help with the upkeep of shrines and tributes.